Skip to main content

 Output in reports

 P×Q feeds your P&L revenue lines.
-In the Forecast report, revenue appears on the lines you've mapped to.
 The Revenue dashboard breaks down revenue by product and channel, with budget vs. actuals comparison.